zexa/iwwt/README.md

 After deploying I tested my application, after which I found that after a login I'd be redirected back to the login screen.
-After one of the deployments I received a "Invalid CSRF token." error.
-I wasted 2 hours not realizing that I was deploying from my laptop without first clearing the cache.
-In hindsight, I should've spent some time to set up some CI/CD pipelines so that my deployments would be cleaner, but oh well.
-In addition, it might be an issue with the fly.io proxies, which is why I've set the cookies to lax.
+After one of the deployments I received a "Invalid CSRF token" error.
+I tried many things: Clearing cache, storing cookies in lax mode, disabling csrf (it worked, but I didn't want to embarass myself).
+Finally, it clicked that since I have two machines running my app and by default sessions are stored in the filesystem, I might hit the other machine that doesn't know about my sessions.
+The proper solution would be to use something like redis for session storage, but since I wanted to avoid extra dependencies I sticked to storing everything into a database.